 SUMMARY PLAN DESCRIPTION

 Niagara Water Retirement Plan

 Niagara Water Retirement Plan

-SUMN IARY PLAN DESCRIPTION 1
+SUMM IARY PLAN DESCRIPTION OVERVIEW 1

-I. BASIC PLAN INFORMATION 2
+I. BASIC PLAN INFORMATION

 II.
-PARTICIPATION
+PARTICIPATION 4

 III.
-CONTRIBUTIONS
+CONTRIBUTIONS 4

 IV.
-INVESTMENTS
+INVESTMENTS 7

-V. VESTING 7
+v.
+VESTING 7

 VI.
-IN SERVICE WITHDRAWALS AND LOANS 9
+IN SERVICE WITHDRAWALS AND LOANS

 VII.
-DISTRIBUTION OF BENEFITS .
-10
+DISTRIBUTION OF BENEFITS

 VIII.
-MISCELLANEOUS INFORMATION .
-13
+MISCELLANEOUS INFORMATION

 IX.
-INTERNAL REVENUE CODE TESTS .
-14
+INTERNAL REVENUE CODE TESTS

-Χ. PARTICIPANT RIGHTS .
-14
+х.
+PARTICIPANT RIGHTS

 XI.
-SERVICES AND FEES .
-17
+SERVICES AND FEES 16

-XII.
-LOAN PROCEDURES FOR NIAGARA WATER RETIREMENT PLAN .
-18
+LOAN PROCEDURES FOR NIAGARA WATER RETIREMENT PLAN 17

-Summary Plan Description
+Summary Plan Description Overview

 Niagara Water Retirement Plan

-The Niagara Water Retirement Plan (the "Plan") of Niagara Bottling, LLC has been amended as of 06/19/2017 (the "Effective Date").
+The Niagara Water Retirement Plan (the "Plan") of Niagara Bottling, LLC has been amended as of 08/10/2020 (the "Effective Date").
 This Plan is intended to be a qualified retirement plan under the Internal Revenue Code.

 The purpose of the plan is to enable eligible Employees to save for retirement.
 As well as retirement benefits, the plan provides certain benefits in the event of death, disability, or other termination of employment.
 The Plan is for the exclusive benefit of eligible Employees and their Beneficiaries.

 This booklet is called a Summary Plan Description ("SPD") and it contains a summary in understandable language of your rights and benefits under the plan.
-If you have difficulty understanding any part of this SPD, you should contact the Plan Administrator identified in the Basic Plan Information section of this document during normal business hours for assistance.

 This SPD is a brief description of the principal features of the plan document and trust agreement and is not meant to interpret, extend or change these provisions in any way.
-A copy of the plan document is on file with the Plan Administrator and may be read by any employee at any reasonable time.
 The plan document and trust agreement shall govern if there is a discrepancy between this SPD and the actual provisions of the plan.

 This SPD is based on the federal tax implications of your participation in the Plan, transactions made within your Account, and distributions you may receive from the plan.
 The state tax implications of your participation and these transactions should be determined based on an examination of appropriate state law.
 Please consult with your tax advisor if you have any questions regarding state tax law.

 I. BASIC PLAN INFORMATION

 The information in this section contains definitions to some of the terms that may be used in this SPD and general Plan information.
 If the first letter of any of the terms defined below is capitalized when it is used within this SPD, then it represents the indicated defined term.

 A. Account

 An Account shall be established by the Trustee to record contributions made on your behalf and any related income, expenses, gains or losses.
 It may also be referred to as an Account balance.

 B. Beneficiary

 This is the person or persons (including a trust) you designate, or who are identified by the plan document if you fail to designate or improperly designate, who will receive your benefits in the event of your death.
 You may designate more than one Beneficiary.

 C. Deferral Contribution

 This is a contribution taken directly from the pay of an Employee and contributed to the Plan, subject to certain limits (described below).
 The Plan permits you to make both pre-tax and certain after-tax (Roth) Deferral Contribution amounts.

+D. Disability

+Under your Plan, you are disabled if you meet the following criteria: you are eligible for Social Security disability benefits.

-D. Employee
+E. Employee

 An Employee is an individual who is employed by your Employer as a common law employee or, in certain cases, as a leased employee and is not terminated.

-E. Employer
+F. Employer

 The name and address of your Employer is: